MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 Accelerators help users perform common actions that exists on application quickly.
 Providing a consistent accelerator keys that users can easily remember and use across applications that offer similar tasks is very important for making accelerator useful as well as powerful.

 Examples of Accelerators:
--   Pressing Ctrl + N key anywhere in Mail app launches a new mail item.
+-   Pressing Ctrl + N key anywhere in the **Mail** app launches a new mail item.
--   Pressing Ctrl + E key anywhere in Edge and Store app lets user quickly enter text in search box.
+-   Pressing Ctrl + E key anywhere in Microsoft Edge (and many Microsoft Store applications) lets users quickly enter text in a search box.

 Accelerators have the following characteristics:
 -   They primarily use Ctrl and Function key sequences (Windows system shortcut keys also use Alt+non-alphanumeric keys and the Windows logo key).